Ondassyn/jeojeo_firebase/README.md

-# 🎙️ LiveQuiz: Player Session Interface
+# 🎙️ LiveQuiz: Real-Time Interactive Player Engine

 A high-performance, mobile-responsive real-time quiz interface built with **Next.js 15** and **Firebase Realtime Database**.
 This project allows players to join live sessions, answer questions under a synchronized countdown, and view results pushed instantly from a host dashboard.